elastest/elastest-device-emulator-service/docs/dev-docs.md

 ###Docker images:
 The following docker images are currently used in order to make the EDS work successfully:
  - elastest/eds-frontend: a service used as a GUI or frontend inorder to show all the sensors data in a graph view formate as well as has capability to actuate sesor and actuator.
-The image associated to this is accessible [here](https://hub.docker.com/r/elastest/eds-frontend/)
+The image associated to this service is accessible [here](https://hub.docker.com/r/elastest/eds-frontend/)
  - elastest/eds-api: a service contain restfull api that communicate with the elastest component.
-This service is based on OpenAPI specification.
+This service is based on OpenAPI specification.The image associated to this service is accessible [here](https://hub.docker.com/r/elastest/eds-api/)
- - elastest/eds-memsipe: a service with uses accelometers data such as x,y and z axes
+ - elastest/eds-memsipe: a service with uses accelometers data such as x,y and z axes.
+The image associated to this service is accessible [here](https://hub.docker.com/r/elastest/eds-zigbeeipe/)
- - elastest/eds-zigbeeipe: a service for zigbee sensor protocol data such as vibration, temperature, movement etc.
+ - elastest/eds-zigbeeipe: a service for zigbee sensor protocol data such as vibration, temperature, movement etc. The image associated to this service is accessible [here](https://hub.docker.com/r/elastest/eds-memsipe/)